vtex-apps/product-identifier/docs/README.md

         },
         ```

-The `product-identifier` interface is also available within the admin's CMS where you can configure this component to show other identifiers, such as:
+The `product-identifier` interface can also be configured in the [Site Editor](https://developers.vtex.com/docs/guides/store-framework-working-with-site-editor).
+You can choose to display the following identifiers:

 - Product Reference
 - Product ID